Coronavirus: French President Emmanuel Macron extends lockdown nationwide | DW | 31.03.2021

 More than 5,000 patients were in intensive care on Tuesday, the first time in 11 months that the figure has been that high, while daily new infections have doubled since February to nearly 40,000.

-The National Council of the Order of Doctors urged Macron yesterday in an open letter published in the Liberation newspaper to impose ''a real lockdown wherever necessary."
+The National Council of the Order of Doctorsurged Macron on Wednesday in an open letter published in the Liberation newspaper to impose ''a real lockdown wherever necessary."

 "It appears that we have lost control of the epidemic,' wrote Patrick Bouet, the medic who leads the top body.
 "The virus is winning."